micro-lc/micro-lc/packages/documentation/docs/api/micro-lc-api/extensions.md

 [rfc5646 specification](https://datatracker.ietf.org/doc/html/rfc5646) tag.

 :::caution
-Be aware that, given the static nature of <micro-lc></micro-lc> APi extensions, `language.setLanguage` cannot be used to dynamically change language (i.e., without a page reload).
+Be aware that, given the static nature of <micro-lc></micro-lc> APi extensions, `language.setLanguage` can be used to dynamically change language but it will trigger a full <micro-lc></micro-lc> config reload and update.
+This feature is required to properly re-negotiate a translated configuration file.

 Refer to [reactive communication section](reactive-communication.md) for event-driven alternatives, but keep in mind that <micro-lc></micro-lc> will use `language` extension to perform any language-related operation.